aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/thumbnaildevice/thumbnaildevice/_index.md

 ---
 title: ThumbnailDevice
 second_title: Aspose.PDF for .NET API Reference
-description: The default constructor.
+description: Initializes a new instance of the ThumbnailDeviceaspose.pdf.devices/thumbnaildevice class with default size of thumbnail image 200x200 pixels.
 type: docs
 weight: 10
 url: /net/aspose.pdf.devices/thumbnaildevice/thumbnaildevice/
 ---
 ## ThumbnailDevice() {#constructor}

-The default constructor.
+Initializes a new instance of the [`ThumbnailDevice`](../../thumbnaildevice) class with default size of thumbnail image (200x200 pixels).

 ```csharp
 public ThumbnailDevice()